-- Articulate and demonstrate their personal employment related knowledge, skills and abilities. - Evaluate the impact of various economic systems and policies. - · Summarize, record, analyze, interpret and communicate accounting and financial information for decision-making. - · Devise, implement and evaluate managerial decisions, actions and outcomes. - Apply technology to aid in communications and decision-making. - Present research, data, analysis and conclusions through written and oral means. - Describe the changing landscape of the global market and its impact on the United States. - Summarize the impact of social, ethical, legal and diversity issues within contemporary business.
+- · Articulate and demonstrate their personal employment related knowledge, skills and abilities. - Evaluate the impact of various economic systems and policies. - · Summarize, record, analyze, interpret and communicate accounting and financial information for decision-making. - Devise, implement and evaluate managerial decisions, actions and outcomes. - Apply technology to aid in communications and decision-making.

+- Present research, data, analysis and conclusions through written and oral means.
+Describe the changing landscape of the global market and its impact on the United States.
+Summarize the impact of social, ethical, legal and diversity issues within contemporary business.
+Develop business, financial and marketing plans for established and emerging businesses.